 - Warm up the bed before crawling in on a chilly night

 - Under/around a bowl of rising bread dough on a chilly day

 - Keep potluck dish hot as you’re transporting and serving it

 - Put a towel over it and create a warm bed for your spoiled dog

 - Warm epoxy in cold weather so it will kick; you can warm the container of epoxy or put a sheet of waxed paper over the uncured epoxy and the heat pack on top of that

 An ace bandage works well to hold one in place.
 The neck and shoulder ones are designed to lay over the shoulder and up the back of the neck.
 It feels positively decadent!

 Since the brand that I bought is not available in the US, here are the ones that friends have bought and been happy with (they get generally good reviews, too):

-- Neck and shoulder heat pack by WonderPax on Amazon (Note: If WonderPax is unavailable, Comfort Body makes a similar product.)
+- Neck and shoulder heat pack by Comfort Body on Amazon

 - Back heat pack with belt on Amazon